benem3000/mcspatched/README.md

 ### 4. Reboot your system to apply the changes.
 `systemctl reboot`

+## Credits
+Huge thanks to WoodyWoodster for providing the orginal patch here: https://github.com/WoodyWoodster/mac80211-mcs-patch Thank you to the BlueBuild team as well. https://github.com/blue-build

+ _AI Disclodure: I used Google Gemini and Github Copilot throughout much of this process.
+Builds and changes were reviewed and tested by myself, but my coding skills are nowhere near professional_
+_Use at your own risk, and report any bugs._

 ## License
 This project provides a patched version of the `mac80211` kernel module, which is part of the Linux kernel.
 This work is licensed under the **GNU General Public License v2.0**, consistent with the upstream Linux kernel source.